 This is the bearing after repacking.

 Once the bearings are repacked with grease, you can put the inner bearing into the inside of the drum and replace the grease seal.
 Make sure the seal is square to the hole in the drum and use the hammer and a block of wood to drive the seal into place.
 The grease seals should be slightly recessed in the drum when installed.
+After the seal is in place you can replace the drum on the spindle.

 Have fun and Happy RVing.